SprocketTools/SprocketBot/FUNCTIONS.md

 - `textTools.getFlooredFloatResponse(ctx, prompt, min)`
     - A prompt function that either returns the input float `min`, or the user's input if it's bigger.
 Useful to avoid negative number inputs.
 - `textTools.getPercentResponse(ctx, prompt)`
     - A prompt function that returns a ratio equivalent of a percentage input.
 Note that the returned value will be divided by 100 compared to the user's input.
+Ex: the user's input of 79% will return as 0.79
 - `textTools.getChannelResponse(ctx, prompt)`
     - A prompt function that returns a channel ID.
 - `textTools.getRoleResponse(ctx, prompt)`